US upsets Canada 2-0 to win world junior hockey championship - WHIZ News

 “We lost the gold medal game,” Cozens said.
 “We feel horrible.”

-The U.S. lost its opener 5-3 to Russia before running the table, outscoring opponents 36-10.
+The U.S. dropped its opener 5-3 to Russia before running the table, outscoring opponents 36-10.

 Team USA forechecked ferociously in the first period, outshot Canada 13-9 and opened the scoring at 13:25 when Turcotte deflected Drew Helleson’s point shot up and over Levi’s glove.